Andres9890/iagitbetter/README.md

 ## Features

 - Works with ALL git providers (GitHub, GitLab, BitBucket, Codeberg, Gitea, and more)
+- Archive all repositories from a user or organization with options
 - Self-hosted git instance support (GitLab, Gitea, Forgejo, etc)
 - Downloads and uploads the entire repository file structure
 - Preserves provider directories like `.github/`, `.gitlab/`, `.gitea/` folders